 - Not pregnant or breastfeeding, and not planning to become pregnant within the next year

-WHAT PARTICIPANTS CAN EXPECTParticipation involves an initial 2-3 hour screening visit to find out if you are eligible for the study.
-If eligible after screening, participants will be randomly assigned (like rolling dice) to one of four treatment groups:
+Participation involves an initial 2-3 hour screening visit conducted remotely using Zoom to find out if you are eligible for the study.
+If eligible after screening, participants will be randomly assigned (like flipping a coin) to one of two treatment groups:

 - Supported Self-Management (SSM) focuses on things you can do on your own to manage your back pain (1 hour per visit)

-IRB:PRO18010414 - Spinal Manipulation and Patient Self-Management for Preventing Acute to Chronic Back Pain (PACBACK)
+IRB:STUDY20110339 - sIRB Spinal Manipulation and Patient Self-Management for Preventing Acute to Chronic Back Pain (PACBACK)

 MEET THE RESEARCHER

-Michael Schneider, DC, PhD, is an associate professor in the Department of Physical Therapy.
-Dr. Schneider has designed and implemented several federally funded clinical trials comparing conservative treatments for low back and neck pain.
-His primary areas of research interest are rehabilitation approaches for spine-related disorders, as well as dissemination and implementation science.
+Michael Schneider, DC, PhD, is a professor in the Department of Physical Therapy.
+Dr. Schneider has designed and implemented several federally funded clinical trials comparing nonsurgical treatments for low back and neck pain.
+His primary area of research interest is exploring ways to reduce the burden of back and neck pain on patients and society.